 Artistic Director/Founder, Chicago Community Chorus and Cantor, Lutheran School of Theology at Chicago

-Repertoire for the 2020 Atlanta Summer Conducting Institute will be released in the spring and will be listed with the appropriate edition and publisher.
+Repertoire for the upcoming Atlanta Summer Conducting Institute will be released in the spring and will be listed with the appropriate edition and publisher.
 Conductors will be assigned selections to ensure a wide range of music styles and all literature is covered.
 Auditors and Conducting Fellows will be responsible for purchasing or providing their own copies of the repertoire.
 A sample of the 2019 repertoire is listed below.

 Complete Publishers Packets will be made available through Beethoven and Company by visiting the Beethoven & Company Website.
 Participants may choose to order music individually or through their publisher of choice, however; please note the indicated preferred publications for the repertoire.

 Music listed through the Choral Public Domain Library (cpdl.org) is free and should be downloaded and printed prior to attending the workshop.
 CPDL selections will not be included in the completed Publishers Packet from Beethoven and Company.

 LUDWIG BEETHOVEN: Meerestille Und Glückliche Fahrt (ed.
 Carrington Alliance Music)

 JOHANNES BRAHMS: O Schöne Nacht from Op.
 92 (cpdl #07878)

 COLIN BRITT: There is no Rose (GIA)

 WOLFGANG A MOZART: Sparrow Mass, K. 220 (complete) (Barenreiter)